jruby/activerecord-jdbc-adapter/README.md

   password: lion
 ```

-If your SGBD isn't automatically discovered you can force a dialect as well :
+If your SGBD isn't automatically discovered you can force a dialect as well:

 ```yml
 development:
   [...]